dominicplouffe/HorseRacingPrediction/README.md

 ---

 Most of you probably know horse racing in the traditional [thoroughbred racing](https://en.wikipedia.org/wiki/Thoroughbred_horse_racing).
 That is, jockey sitting on the horse that’s running along the track.
 Popular races like the Kentucky Derby, Preakness Stakes, and Belmont Stakes are thoroughbred races.
-I’ve grown up and watch a different type of horse racing, [harness racing](https://en.wikipedia.org/wiki/Harness_racing).
+I’ve grown up watching a different type of horse racing, [harness racing](https://en.wikipedia.org/wiki/Harness_racing).
 These are a different type of horse that pull a sulky (two wheel cart) where the driver sits.

 In general both types of racing are very similar but there are a few key differences:
 - In thoroughbred racing, the horses start from a standstill whereas in harness racing the horses start from a running start.